Quick start

 - Do not enter the target profit as a percentage.
 It should be a dollar amount.

-- Do not use one average unit if your products have very different prices and costs without checking the mix.
+- Do not use one average unit if your products have very different prices and costs without checking the sales mix.

 What to try next

-A related calculator can help check the same money question from another angle before you rely on one result.
+A related money tool can help check the same question from another angle before you rely on one result.

 - Use Break Even Calculator for the zero-profit threshold.